-The SUCCESS ('Scale-up Cervical Cancer Elimination with Secondary prevention Strategy') project – funded by Unitaid, led by Expertise France, and implemented by UICC in partnership with Jhpiego – builds on the WHO Global Strategy to Accelerate the Elimination of Cervical Cancer as a Public Health Problem to help deploy innovative solutions to support four countries in their fight against the disease.
+The SUCCESS ('Scale-up Cervical Cancer Elimination with Secondary prevention Strategy') project – led by Expertise France and delivered in collaboration with Jhpiego and UICC – builds on the WHO Global Strategy to Accelerate the Elimination of Cervical Cancer as a Public Health Problem to help deploy innovative solutions to support four countries in their fight against the disease.

 Implemented in Burkina Faso, Côte d'Ivoire (Ivory Coast), Guatemala and the Philippines, the SUCCESS project aims to support the achievement of WHO targets, particularly on secondary prevention, which aims to ensure that 70% of women are screened effectively by age 35 and again by age 45, and that 90% of those with precancerous cervical lesions receive appropriate treatment.

 Tailored to the context of each country of implementation, SUCCESS aims to screen 185,000 women, 40% of whom are living with HIV (WLHIV).
 This particular target is due to the higher prevalence of the disease among WLVHI.
 Compared to HIV-negative women, WLHIV are six times more likely to develop cervical cancer at a younger age due to persistent infection with the human papillomavirus, which is responsible for most cervical cancers.